calebhendrickson/calebhendrickson.github.io/SeniorDesign.md

 I learned many digital signal processing concepts:

-  -Audio Signal Sampling
+  - Audio Signal Sampling

-  -Fourier Transforms
+  - Fourier Transforms

-  -The Frequency Spectrum
+  - The Frequency Spectrum

-  -Convolution
+  - Convolution

-  -Difference Equations
+  - Difference Equations

-  -Bandwidth/Transition Band
+  - Bandwidth/Transition Band

-  -Audio Routing
+  - Audio Routing

 These concepts are generally considered to be electrical engineering concepts which, before this project, I had absolutely no experience in.
 Nonetheless, I am proud of myself for being able to succeed in taking on the challenge and self-teach along the way.